Some lofty ideas to help you understand how warmth is retained.

 Let’s take each of these, one by one.

-How well the down remains together as an insulating mass
+How well the down remains together as an insulating mass/how well the synthetic insulation retains its loft

-How well the down is positioned and retained around the sleeper
+How well the insulation is positioned and retained around the sleeper

 If you are buying a sleeping bag for warmer weather camping or recreational use, this section is less relevant to you.
 For anyone who will be using a sleeping bag in more challenging conditions, this is really important.
 A performance down sleeping bag will have many more chambers (commonly referred to as ‘baffles’) than a fair-weather bag.
+As mentioned above, performance synthetic bags will have at least a shingle construction or - in the case of Sea to Summit synthetic bags, the insulation uses a WaveLoft™ construction.
 In addition, a great deal more attention will be paid to shaping the hood and the foot box ergonomically.
 The hood should look like an arctic parka hood even before you have tightened the drawcord, and the foot box must allow your feet to both incline away from your body and splay apart without the down becoming compressed.
-The intention here is to prevent the down from shifting and to keep that lofty down exactly where it is needed to insulate you as you move in your sleep.
+The intention with the complexity of the down chambers is to prevent the down from shifting and to keep that lofty down exactly where it is needed to insulate you as you move in your sleep.
 Obviously, sewing and filling a much larger number of small, perfectly-shaped chambers is more expensive than manufacturing a bag with a smaller number of simpler, more rectangular sections.

 How well the sleeping bag seals out drafts